How long can you keep your teeth with periodontal disease

 Another common effect of periodontal disease is gum recession.
 The infection causes the gums to pull away from the teeth, exposing the roots.
 This can lead to tooth sensitivity and an increased risk of tooth decay.

-See also How long is the flight to seychelles
+See also How long is the flight from gatwick to ibiza

 In addition to these effects, periodontal disease can also cause bad breath, changes in the bite, and changes in the appearance of the smile.
 It has also been linked to various systemic health problems, such as heart disease, diabetes, and respiratory infections.